pranaysuyash/insurance_q/docs/technical/ai_and_nlp/rag_implementation.md

 -   Specific error messages from OpenAI (rate limits, billing, key issues) are logged for easier debugging.
 -   The fallback mechanism itself is a form of error handling for embedding generation.
 -   Failures in Qdrant operations or OpenAI chat completions are logged and returned as errors in the API response.
+-   Variables are properly initialized to handle edge cases (e.g., `points_to_upsert` is initialized early in the `ingest_document_data` method to prevent potential `NameError` if embedding generation fails).

 ## Environment Variables